bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 ### What was the most challenging part of the work today, and why?
 Because I did a little stretch yesterday that almost overlapped with today's naming, I had to scramble to undo that to avoid problems.
 Unpleasant experience.

+## Module four

+### What went well (in the context of working on the assignment) today?
+It deployed to heroku with minimal issues.

+### What was particularly interesting or surprising about the topic(s) today?
+Finding out all the shit I was apparently supposed to be magically absorbing during the frantic two-hour codealongs.

+### What was the most challenging part of the work today, and why?
+Coping emotionally with how little I've learned this week.